SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

 - Ever since childhood, I wanted to be a professor.
 Specifically, a physics professor.
 I wanted to _understand._
 - As an undergrad, I discovered I _love_ teaching.
 All kinds of things, too, not just physics.
-The thrill of viewing each student as puzzle, their minds to be unlocked by the right sort of explanation is amazing.
+The thrill of viewing each student as a puzzle, their minds to be unlocked by the right sort of explanation, is amazing.
 There's nothing better than the thrill of watching their eyes get big, they inhale, and suddenly the universe opens itself to them, if only for a few seconds.
 - Sometimes the things I learned just made me gasp at their beauty, like the first time I